 for more information.

-An ACC is an armed, uniformed peace officer at the rank of Special Constable.
+A Community Constable (CC) is an armed, uniformed peace officer at the rank of Special Constable member.
 Their primary focus is engaging their communities in active crime prevention/reduction activities, and building positive relationships between their communities and the RCMP.
-ACCs enhance, not replace, the work of general duty RCMP constables; they have the capacity to provide tactical, enforcement and investigational support to other RCMP officers if required.
+CCs enhance (not replace) the work of general duty RCMP constables; they have the capacity to provide tactical, enforcement and investigational support to other RCMP officers if required.